 The latter is a common avenue for slip-ups.

 When you’re focused on the detailed, scenic view, you might not notice that your character was a battle-axe in the first three chapters but was (unexpectedly, confusingly) sweetness and light in chapter 10.
+Here is more insight into editing for these inconsistences, while looking at macro and micro editing.

 Create a checklist for character inconsistencies